Richard Seigler

-Richard Joseph Seigler is the current defensive line assistant coach of the Portland State Vikings college football team and former NCAA All-American and NFL Linebacker.
+Richard Joseph Seigler (born October 19, 1980) is an American former professional football linebacker who played in the National Football League (NFL) and Canadian Football League (CFL).
 He was drafted out of Oregon State University in 2004 by the San Francisco 49ers.
-In November 2005, he was acquired by the Pittsburgh Steelers, playing with them during their Super Bowl XL winning season.
-He finished up his playing years with the Toronto Argonauts of the CFL before moving on to his coaching career.
-Seigler played under the tutelage of National Championship Head Coach Dennis Erickson and Mike Riley in the college ranks.
-In the NFL, he played under Super Bowl Championship coaches Mike Tomlin and Bill Cowher.
+In November 2005, he was acquired by the Pittsburgh Steelers, and was on the Super Bowl XL-winning Steelers team.
+He finished up his playing years with the Toronto Argonauts of the CFL.

-Early years
+Early life

 Seigler was born and raised in Las Vegas and attended Chaparral High School.
 Seigler was the oldest of 9 children, having 5 brothers and 3 sisters.
-Seigler was selected First-team All-Sunrise Conference as a Linebacker and Wide receiver as a senior.
+Seigler was selected First-team All-Sunrise Conference as a linebacker and wide receiver as a senior.
 Seigler was also a basketball player, and was selected All-Conference at Forward while leading his team in scoring and rebounding.
-Commenting on Seigler's natural leadership ability and selection as an OSU Team Captain, Brooks Hatch of the Corvallis Gazette-Times wrote, "It's a rare honor for an underclassman.
-In the past 30-odd years only 4 other non-senior Beavers have earned that distinction."